 Timothy turned to Jesus at a young age, and he has had a desire to preach God’s truth since he was a child.
 He went to college immediately following high school to learn more about the Bible, and while in college, he married his high school sweetheart, Tracy, in 2001.
 God has since blessed them with five exuberant children!
 Timothy’s hobbies include reading, playing with his children, going on dates with his wife, laughing, and enjoying the company of family and friends.
 Some ministries that have especially encouraged Pastor Timothy are the following: The Gospel Coalition, Together for the Gospel, and 9 Marks.

-David and his wife, Jamie, came to Ventura in the late summer of 2012.
-Growing up in a Christian home, he never really saw himself getting involved with church ministry, but by God’s grace the Lord radically opened his eyes to see the necessity of spreading the gospel and discipling others.
-In March of 2014, David accepted Ventura’s offer for him to be the Discipleship and Communications Director.
-David’s role involves strategizing on how Ventura can be more effective in its discipleship, and he also is involved in overseeing the communications of the church.
+David and his wife, Jamie, came to Ventura Baptist Church in the late summer of 2012.
+Growing up in a Christian home, David never really saw himself getting involved with church ministry, but by God’s grace the Lord radically opened his eyes to see the necessity of spreading the gospel and discipling others.
+In March of 2014, David accepted Ventura’s offer for him to join staff as the Discipleship and Communications Director.
+In 2016, David was brought on as a paid elder and in 2018, his oversight was directed specifically toward discipleship and youth ministry where he currently serves.

-David grew up on the mission field of Brazil.
+David grew up as a missionary kid on the mission field of Brazil.
 At age 6 he made a profession of faith kneeling with his father on the bedroom floor.
 Although he attended church regularly and was influenced by the Gospel all of his life, David truly felt the Lord’s grip in the final years of college.
 He graduated from Grace College in Warsaw, IN in 2011 with a business degree and moved to Holland, MI.
-He and his wife Jamie married in June of 2012 and have been overwhelmed by God’s kindness in plugging them into such a wonderful church family.
-During that time, David deeply desired to study and understand the Scripture in order to invest in the lives of people around him.
-He began seminary through online correspondence and is currently studying for his degree.
-In December of 2015, God blessed David and Jamie with a little baby boy, Brady Phillip Pollard.
+He and his wife Jamie married in June of 2012 and now have two children, Brady (2) and Dillon (<1).
+David began working full time in his uncle’s family business, but over the course of a few years he felt a desire to study and understand the Scripture in order to invest in the lives of people around him.
+David began seminary through online correspondence and is currently studying for his masters in pastoral studies at Covenant Baptist Theological Seminary.
+In March of 2014, he transitioned from his uncle’s business and began working on staff at Ventura Baptist Church.
+Since then, the church has brought David on as a full time paid elder and has transitioned his role to discipleship and youth ministry.

 Carole has been a part of Ventura for many years.
 She and her husband, Bob, joined the church shortly after their son-in-law became it’s pastor in 2004.
 Not long into their time at Ventura, Carole utilized her training with numbers and secretarial skills and became the church’s financial secretary.
 While she works with numbers, she also is involved in various other office-tasks throughout the week.